Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Methodologies for Mental Disorder Detection across Clinical Categories

+Recent studies have begun to explore the application of LLMs in understanding multimodal data and complex emotional narratives.
+Liu et al.\cite{jiaying2025displaying} introduced a multimodal LLM framework that combines LLaVA-1.6\cite{liu2023visual} for visual keyframe analysis with GPT-4o-mini\cite{hurst2024gpt} for textual processing.
+Using YouTube vlogs created by individuals with schizophrenia, the study examined how fear, sadness, and joy are conveyed through visual composition and verbal narration, and found that visual appeal strongly influences audience engagement.

-It is worth noting that LLMs have also been successfully applied in detecting schizophrenia through EEG data\cite{guerra2024exploring}.
-Additionally, social media data, with its real-time, spontaneous, and diverse nature, provides a rich source of behavioral and emotional indicators.
-The continuous flow of content on social media platforms enables the identification of subtle shifts in language and emotional state over time, which can serve as early markers for psychotic disorders.
-However, the use of LLMs for detecting schizophrenia on social media is still in its early stages.
-Despite this, LLMs show significant potential in handling the complexity of natural language, identifying subtle emotional shifts, and enabling automated analysis.
-With further domain adaptation and model optimization, LLMs are expected to evolve into a powerful tool for detecting schizophrenia and other mental health issues in the future.
+However, the use of LLMs for detecting schizophrenia on social media is still in its nascent stages.
+Despite this, LLMs demonstrate significant potential in handling the complexity of natural language, identifying subtle emotional shifts, and enabling automated analysis.
+Notably, advanced paradigms such as RAG and agentic systems remain largely unexplored in this domain.
+The integration of RAG could mitigate hallucinations by grounding generation in clinical guidelines, while agentic systems could enable more dynamic, multi-step diagnostic reasoning.
+With further domain adaptation, coupled with these emerging technologies, LLMs are expected to evolve into a powerful, reliable tool for detecting schizophrenia and other mental health issues in the future.